samnoyes/ImageClassification/README.md

 ## About
 This image classification tool uses HuggingFace's [timm library](https://huggingface.co/docs/timm/index) with a [ResNeXt model](https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/) to perform image classification.

+[Click here to view the list of ImageNet class mappings](https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt) to see what this model can classify.

 ## Installation

 1. Ensure you have Python installed